nnadeau/academic-kickstart/content/talk/pycon-canada-2017.md

 caption = ""

 +++

-Modern robotic applications often rely on offline programming to reduce process downtime.
-In a virtual environment, robot application specialists may program, visualize, and test their robotic application before uploading it to the real production environment, saving time and costs.
-However, to achieve a high level of fidelity between virtual and production environments, the robot system must be accurate.

-Unfortunately, even though most industrial robots are inherently precise (i.e., repeatable), they are not necessarily very accurate.
-One cost-effective approach to obtaining a more accurate robot is through calibration, where the actual kinematic and non-kinematic parameters of the robot model are identified and improved upon when compared to the nominal model.
-This talk introduces [`pybotics`](https://github.com/nnadeau/pybotics), an open-source Python toolbox for robot kinematics and calibration.
-The talk will feature the following topics:

-- An introduction to modern industrial robotics
-- Spatial descriptions and transformations
-- Robot kinematics
-- Robot calibration with `pybotics` + `NumPy` + `SciPy`

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Why we should calibrate <a href="https://twitter.com/hashtag/robots?src=hash&amp;ref_src=twsrc%5Etfw">#robots</a> and introduction to cool library pyrobotics in <a href="https://twitter.com/hashtag/Python?src=hash&amp;ref_src=twsrc%5Etfw">#Python</a> via <a href="https://twitter.com/EngNadeau?ref_src=twsrc%5Etfw">@EngNadeau</a> at the <a href="https://twitter.com/pyconca?ref_src=twsrc%5Etfw">@pyconca</a> <a href="https://twitter.com/hashtag/PyConCA2017?src=hash&amp;ref_src=twsrc%5Etfw">#PyConCA2017</a> <a href="https://twitter.com/hashtag/Montreal?src=hash&amp;ref_src=twsrc%5Etfw">#Montreal</a> <a href="https://t.co/wivyNGr8bp">pic.twitter.com/wivyNGr8bp</a></p>&mdash; Abhishek Gupta (@atg_abhishek) <a href="https://twitter.com/atg_abhishek/status/932285250734120960?ref_src=twsrc%5Etfw">November 19, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>